 - Perform skin self-exams regularly to become familiar with existing growths and to notice any changes or new growths

 - Eighty percent of a person’s lifetime sun exposure is acquired before age 18.
-As a parent, be a good role model and foster skin cancer prevention habits in your child!
+If you are a parent, be a good role model and foster skin protection habits in your child!

 - Avoid tanning beds

 - Don’t forget to protect your scalp.
 Mist with a spray sunscreen or better yet, wear a hat.

 - Drink plenty of water.
 All of your body, including your skin, needs it!